jido/Arcadam/README.md

 ### Inline Content

-* To insert an image or a multimedia file, use a hyperlink with "!" in front
+To insert an image or a multimedia file, use a hyperlink with "!" in front.
+Double the "!" to make the image in line with the text rather than in a new block.

 The hyperlink text will be used as the "alt" label.

-Double the "!" to make the image in line with the text rather than in a new block.

 Example: